Tips & Tricks

 · Tight straps – Your want your heels to fit tightly to give proper support but if they are a bit too snug, chuck on a pair of socks and wear them around the house for bit.
 If they are still a bit sung, hit them with the hairdryer.
 This can help to soften and stretch the straps slightly, for a more comfortable fit.

 · Cracked or broken straps – If you snap your ankle straps, don’t fret!
 Cut the straps off and buy yourself a new pair of detachable straps or wear your newly strapless heels with legwarmers (just slip the heel through the heel hole).

 · Scuffing and fading finish – Sliding your heels along floor, you’ll find they scuff and the colour comes off.
 A quick fix is finding a matching Sharpie and colouring in the bits that have come off or slip cut-off stocks over the platform of your shoe.
 If you want to avoid covering up their prettiness but also protect them Shine Platform Armour are your best bet!
 Clear heel covers designed specifically for your hell type.
 They will stop any damage whilst still being able to see all their glitter and sparkle!

 Have we convinced you that it is time to take the plunge?

 So, are you ready to pop you Pleaser cherry or add a new pair to your collection?
 Jump onto the Pole Gear NZ website and get shopping.
-We have a range in stock or you can pre-order and have them at your doorstep 7-10 days later!
-And don't forget, if you have any questions just drop us a line through our Conatct Us page on the website xxx
+And don't forget, if you have any questions just drop us a line through our Contact Us page on the website xxx